 Dawn of the USB Drive

-There are many approaches to prevent users from utilizing the USB slots on their computers.
+There are many approaches to preventing users from utilizing the USB slots on their computers.

-- Software can also be used to disable the USB slots on the computer.
+- The software can also be used to disable the USB slots on the computer.

 Once again this prevents users from utilizing the USB connections on their computers and forces them to use another method to transfer files.